Mia06-coder/python-projects/beginner/expense-tracker/README.md

 - **List Expenses**: View all recorded expenses with a formatted table.
 - **Summary**: Get a total of all recorded expenses, with an option to filter by month.
 - **Delete Expenses**: Remove expenses from the database by ID, with all deletions logged for audit purposes.
+- **Update Expenses**: Update an existing expense with new values for amount, description, or date.
+All updates are logged for future reference.

 ## **Usage**